bfg100k/docker-mythbackend/README.md

 * USER_ID and GROUP_ID : used to match IDs defined on the Docker host so that UNIX rights are correct when accessing the volumes
 * DATABASE_HOST and DATABASE_PORT : the host (and port) where the mythconverg database is.
 If the database exists it is untouched, if not it is created
 * DATABASE_ROOT and DATABASE_ROOT_PWD : credentials used to create the database if needed
+* DATABASE_USER and DATABASE_PWD : credentials used check if mysql is up and wait otherwise; and to create config as necessary
 * TZ : to set the correct timezone

 ## Network parameters